Private measures, random walks, and synthetic data: Abstract

 \section{Abstract}

-Differential privacy is a mathematical concept that provides an information-theoretic se curity guarantee.
+Differential privacy is a mathematical concept that provides an information-theoretic security guarantee.
 While differential privacy has emerged as a de facto standard for guaranteeing privacy in data sharing, the known mechanisms to achieve it come with some serious limitations.
 Utility guarantees are usually provided only for a fixed, a priori specified set of queries.
 Moreover, there are no utility guarantees for more complex---but very common---machine learning tasks such as clustering or classification.
 In this paper we overcome some of these limitations.
-Working with metric privacy, a powerful generalization of differential privacy, we develop a polynomial-time algorithm that creates a {\em private measure} from a data set.
+Working with metric privacy, a powerful generalization of differential privacy, we develop a polynomial-time algorithm that creates a private measure from a data set.
 This private measure allows us to efficiently construct private synthetic data that are accurate for a wide range of statistical analysis tools.
-Moreover, we prove an asymptotically sharp min-max result for private measures and synthetic data for general compact metric spaces.
-A key ingredient in our construction is a new {\em superregular random walk}, whose joint distribution of steps is as regular as that of independent random variables, yet which deviates from the origin logarithmically slowly.
+Moreover, we prove an asymptotically sharp min-max result for private measures and synthetic data in general compact metric spaces, for any fixed privacy budget bounded away from zero.
+A key ingredient in our construction is a new superregular random walk, whose joint distribution of steps is as regular as that of independent random variables, yet which deviates from the origin logarithmically slowly.